-- Credit for tax on undistributed capital gain. - Health coverage tax credit. - Credit for Excess Social Security Tax or Railroad Retirement Tax Withheld.
+- Credit for tax on undistributed capital gain. - Credit for Excess Social Security Tax or Railroad Retirement Tax Withheld.

 Nonrefundable credits.
 The first part of this chapter, Nonrefundable Credits, covers seven credits that you subtract directly from your tax.
 These credits may reduce your tax to zero.
 If these credits are more than your tax, the excess is not refunded to you.